-It might seem like it's far too early to think about Valentine's Day, but the steep discounts during post-Christmas clear-outs, you should take this opportunity to jump on female-friendly gifts that can translate into thoughtful items for the apple of your eye come Valentine's Day.
-Typically, deals on jewelry and fragrances aren't so hot right before Valentine's Day.
-In fact, we've found that some jewelry prices actually go up slightly in February.
-Instead of waiting, think ahead and try shopping the numerous department store sales we've seen since Christmas.
+It might seem like it's far too early to think about Valentine's Day, but the steep discounts during post-Christmas clear-outs are an excellent opportunity to snag a deal for the romantic holiday.
+Typically, deals on jewelry and fragrances aren't so hot right before Valentine's Day; in fact, we've found that some jewelry prices actually go up slightly in February.
+Instead of waiting, think ahead and try shopping the numerous department store sales we see after Christmas.

 Steep Savings on Christmas Goods

 Who cares if it has a Santa Claus on the tin?
-Heavily discounted goodies abound this month from brands like Starbucks and Cheryl's Godiva, too, offers discounts of up to 40% off.
-We say, start 2014 off with something sweet, even if it temporarily interferes with your New Year's resolution to get in shape.
-Beyond these sugary goods, decorations also see strong sales, with discounts of up to 75% off at stores like Crate & Barrel, Williams Sonoma, Sur La Table, Kmart, and Lowe's and Home Depot.
-This is an especially good time to save a $100 or more on a new Christmas tree, so you're well-stocked for the 2015 holidays.
+Heavily discounted goodies abound this month from all sorts of gourmet brands, including Godiva, which will offer discounts of up to 50% off this month.
+We say, start 2015 off with something sweet, even if it temporarily interferes with your New Year's resolution to get in shape.
+Beyond these sugary goods, decorations also see strong sales, with discounts of up to 92% off at stores like Crate & Barrel, Williams Sonoma, Sur La Table, Kmart, and Lowe's and Home Depot.
+This is an especially good time to save $100 to $250 (or more) on a new Christmas tree, so you're well-stocked for the 2015 holidays.